RedEnder666/worldbuilding-shit/Xenert/wiki/USCE/planets/Xenert/Continents/Entantha.md

 - **[Krestorµa](Krestoriya.md)** A nation sharing revolutionary origins with the USCE, from which it peacefully separated.
 It is located southwest of the Velkha Mountains.

 ### Eastern Entantha
-The region east of the Vesterna Uplands is characterized by a patchwork of nations, often compared to Old Earth's Europe in its political complexity.
+The region east of the Vesterna Uplands is characterized by a patchwork of nations and long history.
 Major nations include:
 - **Concordia Omnirepublic:** A major liberal democracy and economic power.
 - **Federative Republic of Anthia**
 - **Roiland**